galeraga/3D-semantic-parsing/README.md

 The T-Net is a network that estimates a affine transformation matrix.
 Given two affine spaces $A_1$ and $A_2$, an affine transformation, also called affinity, is a morphism between $A_1$ and $A_2$ such that the induced map $f_P: E_1 \rightarrow E_2$ with the point $P \in A_1$  is a linear map.

-An affinity doesn't necessarily preserve neither the distances nor the angles but it preserves, by definition, the collinearity and the parallelism.
-In other words, all points belonging to a line will be alinead in, what we call canonical space, after this transformation.
+An affinity doesn't necessarily preserve neither the distances nor the angles, but it preserves, by definition, the collinearity and the parallelism.
+In other words, all points belonging to a line will be aligned in, what we call canonical space, after this transformation.
 All the parallel lines will be preserved too.
-In fact, is very likely that this transformation changes the distances and the angles of our point cloud as we will see in the examples.
+In fact, it is very likely that this transformation changes the distances and the angles of our point cloud as we will see in the examples.

 The output of this network will be a matrix that will be multiplied with the point cloud.